Yogesh Kumar Joshi

 Lieutenant General Yogesh Kumar Joshi, PVSM, UYSM, AVSM, VrC, SM, ADC (born 5 January 1962) is a retired General Officer of the Indian Army.
 He was the General Officer Commanding-in-Chief Northern Command, assuming office from Lt Gen Ranbir Singh on 1 February 2020.

 He last served as the Chief of staff of the Northern Command, assuming the office from Lt Gen SK Sharma.
 Previously, he was the commander of Leh based Fire & Fury Corps.
 As Army Commander he is credited with spearheading the Indian response to PLA's attempt to alter the status quo on Line of Actual Control (LAC) by use of force.
 He is the only war decorated Army Commander who has to his credit successes against both Indian adversaries China and Pakistan.

 Early life and education

-Gen Joshi hails from Faridabad, Haryana but has done his schooling from Jhansi and Faridabad, thus giving him a pan India exposure as a child and teenager and is the son of R P Joshi.
+Gen Joshi hails from Faridabad, Haryana but has done his schooling from Jhansi and Faridabad.
+He is the son of B P Joshi.
 He is a graduate of the 60th course and was allotted Kilo "K" squadron at the National Defence Academy, Khadakwasla, Pune, Maharashtra.
 Then he attended Indian Military Academy, Dehradun.